aws-samples/hyperledger-on-kubernetes/eks/README.md

 The EKS worker nodes (i.e. the EC2 instances for the EKS cluster) should be easy to identify in the AWS console as the instance name is prefixed with your EKS cluster name, e.g. `eks-fabric-default-Node`.
 Clicking on each instance will show you the security group and the public DNS, which you'll need when you SSH into the instance.
+If you created the worker nodes in a private subnet there will be no public DNS.
+You will need to SSH to the worker node from the bastion using the private DNS.

 It should no longer be necessary to manually update the security group to allow SSH - this should have been done for you by eksctl, by passing the `--ssh-access` flag.
 However, if you are unable to SSH due to the security group